roura356a/csk/intl.en-US/Best Practices/Migrate a self-built Kubernetes cluster to Container Service for Kubernetes/Migrate container images/Synchronize images from a self-managed Harbor project to Container Registry Enterprise Edition.md

 ## Synchronization result

 Each time you synchronize an image, image-syncer generates a synchronization task, runs the task, and retries if the task fails.
-Each task synchronizes an image.
-An image is represented by a tag.
-If a tag is not specified for a rule in the configuration file, image-syncer lists all the tags in the source repository and generates synchronization tasks for all the images.
+Each task synchronizes an image that is represented by a tag.
+If no tag is specified for a rule in the configuration file, image-syncer lists all the tags in the source repository and **generates synchronization tasks** for all the images.
 If image-syncer fails to generate synchronization tasks, image-syncer retries after it runs generated tasks.

 -   The following figure shows the output of a successful synchronization task.